Accelerating Reduction and Scan Using Tensor Core Units: Reduction Algorithm

 \subsubsection{Segment Size Multiples of 16:}

 Similar to $Reduction_{256}$, segmented reduction where the segment size is multiples of $16$ ($16N$) can be performed in two ways.
 The first is a strided segmented reduction, shown in Figure~\ref{fig:seg_red_16n_2} (for the case where $N = 2$).
-During each iteration $i$, a warp loads $16$ segments (each of length $16$) into the matrix $A$ with a stride of $16N$, i.e., the beginning of each 16-element segment is 16N elements away from the beginning of the next segment in the original input vector.
-The $16$ columns of $A$ are then reduced and accumulated into the first row of $V$.
-This repeats for N iterations.
+During each iteration $i$, a warp loads $16$ segments (each of length $16$) into the matrix $A$ with a stride of $16N$ (Steps~\circled{1} and \circled{4}), i.e., the beginning of each 16-element segment is 16N elements away from the beginning of the next segment in the original input vector.
+The $16$ columns of $A$ are then reduced and accumulated into the first row of $V$(Steps~\circled{2} and \circled{5}).
+This repeats for $N$ iterations.
 This method is simple, works for arbitrary multiple of $16$, and leverages GPU cache for small $N$.
-For large $N$ this method suffers from bad locality, consistently misses the cache, and results in poor performance.
+For large $N$ this method suffers from bad locality.